Dick Allman: Southern League

 He transferred to Reading in May 1905.
 He scored ten goals in 25 Southern League games in 1905–06 and then seven goals in 36 games in 1906–07.
-He then departed Elm Park, and started the 1907–08 season at Portsmouth, but moved on to Plymouth Argyle in December 1907 after finding his first team opportunities at Fratton Park limited.
+He then departed Elm Park, and started the 1907–08 season at Portsmouth, but moved on to Plymouth Argyle in December 1907 after finding his first-team opportunities at Fratton Park limited.
 He scored six goals in 19 league games to help the "Greens" to finish as runners-up in the Southern League.

 Later career

 Allman returned to Staffordshire in May 1908 to sign with Stoke, but never featured at the Victoria Ground, and so instead moved on to Liverpool two months later.
 He played one First Division game for the "Reds", before he left Anfield.
-He spent the next few years with non-league sides Grantham, Wrexham, and Ton Pentre, and scored the winning goal for Wrexham over Chester in the 1910 Welsh Cup final.
-He joined Leicester Fosse in November 1911.
+He spent the 1909–10 season with Wrexham, scoring 15 goals in 33 Birmingham & District League fixtures.
+This tally included hat-tricks against Telford United (15 January) and Burton United (23 October).
+He also scored the winning goal for Wrexham over Chester in the 1910 Welsh Cup final.
+He spent the next few years with non-League sides Grantham and Ton Pentre, before he joined Leicester Fosse in November 1911.
 He scored three goals in seven Second Division games in 1911–12, before leaving Filbert Street for Croydon Common in June 1912.
 He scored 18 goals in 43 games in 1912–13, before hitting 13 goals in 42 games in 1913–14 to help the club to the Division Two title.
 He then hit three goals in 28 appearances in 1914–15, and was the last player to score a goal for Croydon Common.
 He guested for Arsenal during World War I and served as a gunner in the Royal Garrison Artillery.
 After the war he served Crystal Palace and Maidstone United as a reserve player.
 He later worked as a tramway conductor in Croydon.